-2020-2024 CIP: This project has been shifted to Fiscal Year 2023 due to a reprioritization of parks projects.
+2020-2024 CIP: This project has been deferred due to staffing constraints.

 2019-2023 CIP: This project has been deferred due to staffing constraints.

 2018-2022 CIP: Design shifted from Fiscal Year 2021 to Fiscal Year 2020.

 2016-2020 CIP: Based on the IBRC keep-up schedule for the park, irrigation renovations, turf restoration and park amenities replacement were added to the project's scope with an additional budget allocation of \$946,000.
 This additional work was scheduled for Fiscal Year 2020, and the project schedule was adjusted accordingly.